foundata/guidelines/ansible-style-guide.md

   tags: "setup"
 - ansible.builtin.include_tasks: "config.yml"
 - ansible.builtin.include_tasks: "cleanup.yml" tags=always

+- name: "{{ device_name }} gets managed as device"
+  foo.module:
+    device: "{{ device_name }}"
 ```

 **Reasoning:**

-Well-defined parameter rules are helping to create consistent code.
+* Well-defined parameter rules are helping to create consistent code.
+Version control diffs are cleaner and more meaningful, as only new or changed parameters are highlighted.
+* Keep in mind that using variables in task names can make it harder for users to correlate logs with the corresponding code when searching for an actual variable value (e.g., `/dev/foo gets managed as device` instead of `{{ device_name }} gets managed as device`).
+Placing the variable part at the end of a task name improves log readability and makes it easier to search for the corresponding code.